 Japanese noun.
 A flaw that gives elegance and uniqueness to the whole.
 Western culture sees beauty in mass produced technical symmetry, such as a Porsche Boxster.
 Japanese however appreciate the wabi of a cracked tea cup that distinguishes it from all other tea cups.
 This can be as simple as the tiny crack in one's favorite cup.
 It can also be handmade books or dinners that you've made from scratch.
 Everyone's face has wabi.

 Korean noun.
 The unwillingness to let go of the illusions, thus causing the suffering.
 When one is in a bad relationship, a bad job, or a bad political situation, one refuses to exit the relationship and one suffers.
-Our racist, militarist, enviromentally destructive political structure continue because we let them do it.
+Our racist, militarist, enviromentally destructive political structure continues because we let them do it.
 One day, the East Germans stopped believing their government and a few days later, it just collapsed.

 Japanese noun.
 A relaxed alertness.
 Many people think that to be relaxed is to escape from one's surroundings; my cat dozes on the window sill and is aware of everything.